-Cabot Farms has been making cheddar in America for over ninety years.
+Cabot has been making cheddar in America for over ninety years.
 Nearly all of what they make is standard fare, wrapped in wax.
 It’s good, don’t get me wrong.
 It’s just that wax wrapped cheeses don’t evaporate and breathe the same way as those wrapped in cloth.
 It’s much more difficult to age cheese in cloth, and the cheese loses weight faster, which makes it cost more.

 "The world's best cheddar."

 Ed Behr, The Art of Eating